hzeller/RedPitaya-Case/README.md

 A shielded case for the scope/function generator instrument from http://redpitaya.com/.
 The bare RedPitaya is just the board and without any shielding or protective housing - this project attempts to remedy that.
-This is on [Thingiverse][thing278113].
+This is on [YouMagine][youmagine-design] (also thingiverse 278113).

 The shield-metal-cut.ps PostScript file is the source for the shielding.
-Print this on paper, glue on a thin (best tinned) iron shield metal and cut out.
+Print this on paper, glue on a thin (best tinned) iron shield metal (like from an old consumer device or something like a can with flat tinned metal, e.g. an empty paint thinner can) and cut out.
-Make sure that your printer program output is scaled 1:1.
+Make sure that your printer program output is scaled 1:1 (some PDF readers add a margin to the page and scale the rest).
 The PostScript program is hand-written, so easy to modify (essentially poor-mans parametric 2D CAD :) ).
 If you notice that your printer does not scale the output properly (there is